GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 1. What should happen.

-   - a.
-During inner healing sessions, like this woman, we tell our stories of both having been victims as well as aggressors.
+   - During inner healing sessions, like this woman, we tell our stories of both having been victims as well as aggressors.

-   - b.
-In case when hurtful and painful things happened some time ago, we must rely on the Holy Spirit to recall them but it is imperative that the recollection is as accurate as possible and not always blaming others for everything.
+   - In case when hurtful and painful things happened some time ago, we must rely on the Holy Spirit to recall them but it is imperative that the recollection is as accurate as possible and not always blaming others for everything.

       1. In other words, there are people whom we need to forgive as well as those from whom we need to receive forgiveness.